quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 The second option is to replace field values and/or names with indices into a (dynamic) lookup table.
-This is a common compression technique and can provide significant file size reductions (up to 50% in our tests, 100MB to 50MB).
+This is a common compression technique and can provide significant file size reductions (up to 50% in tests, 100MB to 50MB).
 However, this approach is even more difficult to implement efficiently and requires either including the (dynamic) table in the resulting file (an approach taken by for example [Chromium's NetLog